 Fortunately, seagrasses can grow and repopulate a suitable area relatively quickly if given the chance.
 We are working with local grassroots organisations and villages to identify ideal areas for protection so that further damage can be prevented.
 Once identified each area is restored following the process outlined below:

 - Degraded Seagrass Assessment

 Habitat connectivity is critical for seagrass health, as well as the health of mangrove and coral reef ecosystems that exist alongside them, therefore, priority is given to areas of meadow that will re-connect other habitat fragments.
 By assessing the neighboring habitat fragments we are able to determine which species should be reintroduced to the restoration area in order to develop communities that are indicative of the degraded meadows natural healthy state.

-Turtles have been in the ocean for over 100 million years, however, anthropogenic activity such as coastal zone development, poaching, bycatch and climate change are all having negative impacts which risk their survival.
+Turtles have been in the ocean for over 100 million years, however, anthropogenic activity such as coastal zone development, poaching, bycatch, and climate change are all having negative impacts which risk their survival.
 With only seven marine turtle species in the world, SORCE is incredibly fortunate to have both green and hawksbill turtles nesting in the area.
-The two species are listed as endangered and critically endangered by the IUCN Redlist, but can be seen frequently during scuba dives with SORCE.
+The two species are listed as endangered and critically endangered by the IUCN Redlist but can be seen frequently during scuba dives with SORCE.

-SORCE has assumed a pivotal role for the conservation of turtles in GITA NADA Marine Park.
-Through collaboration with local organisations, private stakeholders and the local government we have developed a turtle conservation program run by local people and organisations in partnership with SORCE and funded by eco-tourism activity.
+SORCE has assumed a pivotal role in the conservation of turtles in GITA NADA Marine Park.
+Through collaboration with local organisations, private stakeholders, and the local government we have developed a turtle conservation program run by local people and organisations in partnership with SORCE and funded by eco-tourism activity.
 SORCE takes an active approach to anti-poaching by ensuring that staff and students are involved in the following activities:

 - Anti-poaching Patrol